vijaytanwar/query/README.md

 # query
-Light weight jQuery like library, but limited on feature, but you will find most of the DOM manipulation functions in this library
+Light weight jQuery like library, limited on feature, but you will find most of the DOM manipulation functions in this library.
+This library provides number of reusable javascript function which you can utilise in your project.

 ## Functions supported by this library ##
   *  ready function: query(document).ready(function(){//code});